Simple DIY Dried Orange Ornaments

 Dried citrus ornaments can be such a pretty addition to your tree.
 And no – they are not smelly and sticky if you dry them completely the right way.
-I’ve made these a bunch of times before and they always put me in the holiday spirit.
-In fact, I still have my dried orange garland from years ago!
+I’ve made these a bunch of times before, and they always put me in the holiday spirit.
+I still have my dried orange garland from years ago!

-In today’s post, I’m going to show you how I make my dried orange ornaments.
+I will show you how I make my dried orange ornaments in today’s post.
 These also make lovely gift toppers and can be used in dried potpourri.
-To make this economical, I use cheap jute twine and grab a big ol’ bag of oranges from the grocery store.
+I use cheap jute twine to make this economical and grab a big ol’ bag of oranges from the grocery store.
 The bagged fruit is always a little bit cheaper than buying them individually.

 Let’s go!